 Here's a glimpse of the entire process, from dyeing to spinning and weaving of our rich heritage textiles, effortlessly created by the weavers, by using a wide range of homegrown silk yarns, each distinct in its own way.

-We use only natural materials for our clothing.
 Our sarees and mekhela sador are woven purely using Assam silk (Eri, Muga, Paat, Kesa Paat, Nuni) or we blend them with other natural yarns like cotton or tussar silk.
 We love experimenting with blends as it allows us to combine qualities inherent in each fabric with each other to create a final product.
 In certain cases, blends can also help improve the feel, performance or durability of the fabric.
-For example, ramie blended with cotton can increase lustre and durability of the cotton fibre.
-Of late, we have started sourcing hand-spun Khadi from the weaving clusters of West Bengal for our blouses and crop tops.
+For example, raw silk blended with cotton can increase lustre and durability of the cotton fibre.

 Design and Make

 Our blouses are cut and sewn by our seamstresses in Assam.
 Each design is handcrafted end-to-end by our artisans using the finest materials from our weaving space.
 Over the years, we have grown into a lean team that remain deeply involved in each stage of the manufacturing process.
 Our pieces are produced in small batches and are the result of working and learning alongside artisanal communities and independent craftspeople.

 Keeping our collections season-less, we also initiate pre-orders in attempt to use our resources more responsibly and to reduce overproduction and waste.